Spotlight On Harrold ISD: Teachers Carrying Handguns

 "My goal is that if someone comes in and tries to hurt my little ones that they are killed," he said.

 In 2007 the district adopted a policy called the guardian plan.
-It has four components but essentially teachers who have a concealed handgun license can carry a gun with them to school.
+It has four components but essentially teachers who have a concealed handgun license can carry a gun with them

 In the five years it's been in place Superintendent Thweatt said there have been no incidents at the school and he attributes that to the extra security measures they've taken.